johnnoelosamudiamhen/Expiring-Coupon-NFT-Platform/README.md

 - **Transparent Expiry**: Clear visibility of coupon validity and expiration
 - **Transferable**: Send coupons to other users (if desired)
 - **Savings Tracking**: Monitor total redemptions and savings achieved
+- **Marketplace Trading**: Buy and sell unused coupons in a decentralized marketplace

 ### 🔧 Technical Features
 - **Time-Based Validation**: Automatic expiry checking using block height